 I took a deep breath.
 I needed to gain patience and understand that each person needs something different.
 My ego took a backseat, and I became able to listen, be present, and be flexible.
 Meet each child where they were, and show up for them.
 Parenting changed from battles and stress to more balance and cooperation.
 With open communication and win-win negotiation strategies, we flourished.

 Today, I have a deep bond with my children.
-The skills they learned through our parenting have laid a good foundation.
-I'm excited to watch as they grow into adults.
+The skills they learned through our parenting have laid a good foundation, and I'm excited to watch them grow into adults.

-These skills I honed over the years have proven essential in my business.
+These skills, honed over the years, have proven essential in my business.
 I strive to lay good foundations with the people I’m helping.
 My goal in Real Estate is to provide a straightforward approach.
 I want to meet people where they’re at, in all their unique situations.
-To be the person bringing clarity so that you can make the best decisions.
+I want to be the person who brings clarity so that you can make the best decisions.

 I never expected to get into Real Estate as a career.
 I thought I would put my background in Kinesiology into practice.
 My goal was to open a clinic.
 One specializing in helping people maintain an active, injury-free lifestyle while aging.
 I suppose it’s no surprise what my focus is now.
 It's working with the generation of people nestled between having adult children and aging parents.
 Looking back, I remember two scenarios that impacted why this became my focus.